Our coroners

 Deputy State Coroner: Stephanie Gallagher

-Located in Brisbane, the Deputy State Coroner investigates deaths in the Brisbane area, deaths in custody, or deaths as a result of police operations.
+Located in Brisbane, the Deputy State Coroner investigates deaths in the South East Queensland boundary, deaths in custody, or deaths as a result of police operations.

 Brisbane Coroners: Don MacKenzie, Melinda Zerner, Ainslie Kirkegaard, Carol Lee and Megan Fairweather

-Located in the Brisbane Magistrates Court, the Brisbane Coroners investigate deaths in Brisbane, Logan, Ipswich, Ipswich, Toowoomba, Redlands and North Coast.
+Located in the Brisbane Magistrates Court, the Brisbane Coroners investigate deaths in the South East Queensland boundary catchment.

-Located in Southport Magistrates Court, the Southeastern Coroner investigates deaths in the Gold Coast and Beenleigh area, Scenic Rim and the Southern Downs.
+Located in the Southport Magistrates Court, the Southeastern Coroner investigates deaths in the South East Queensland boundary catchment.

-Located in Cairns Magistrates Court, the Northern Coroner investigates deaths in the North Queensland region, which extends from Cairns south to Ayr, west to Mount Isa, and north to the Papua New Guinea border.
+Located in Cairns Magistrates Court, the Far Northern Coroner investigates deaths in the Regional Queensland boundary catchment.

 Central Coroner: David O’Connell